 “None.”

-With that, he slipped out of the building through a service entrance and headed home for a few hours of undisturbed sleep, a shower and a change of clothes.
-Perhaps in the clear light of day, after he’d had an opportunity to let his brain regroup and catch up to events of the last forty-eight hours things wouldn’t look near as bad as they did at the moment, he reasoned as he was driving home.
+With that, he slipped out of the building through a service entrance and headed home for a few hours of undisturbed sleep, a shower, and a change of clothes.
+Perhaps in the clear light of day, after he’d had an opportunity to let his brain regroup and catch up to the events of the last forty-eight hours would things start to look not nearly as bad as they did now, he reasoned as he was driving home.
 After all, this wasn’t the first time Federal agents found themselves dealing with a standoff.
-Given time, some distance and an opportunity to let the severity of the situation they faced sink-in, he was convinced the men and women who were members of the Arizona Home Guard would appreciate their position was untenable.
+Given time, some distance, and an opportunity to let the severity of the situation sink-in, he was convinced the men and women members of the Arizona Home Guard would appreciate their position was untenable.
 They were, after all, reasonable people who had taken an oath to defend and uphold the constitution of the United States, just as he had.

 The flip side of that argument was the nature of the people who had flocked to Allen Devin’s banner.
 Having reviewed the files of some of the more prominent members of the Guard and even met some of them, he knew they were not crazed domestic terrorists pursuing a radical agenda.
 Nor were they comic book villains thrusting for the blood of illegal aliens.
 Each and every one of them was an above average, intelligent person.
 In addition to being veterans with spotless service records, all were respected members of their communities.
-Outside of the usual traffic citations one expects to find among a cross section of Americans, none of them had a criminal record.
-Their numbers included business owners, ranchers, teachers, lawyers, IT specialists and civil servants.
+Outside of the usual traffic citations, none of them had a criminal record.
+Their numbers included business owners, ranchers, teachers, lawyers, IT specialists, and civil servants.
 One was even an ordained minister.
-Each and everyone was a hard working, tax paying citizen with a family, the kind of people he met every day on the street, in stores and at school events.
+Each and every one was a hardworking, tax paying citizen with a family, the kind of people he met every day on the street, in stores, and at school events.
 And had he been completely honest with himself, he would have realized they were no different than himself and his own people.

 No doubt, Morelli concluded as he pulled into the driveway of his suburban home, Allen Devin would milk the attention the media was showering on him for all it was worth for as long as he could in order to make a point before standing down.
-That he would submit to Federal authority after having accomplished that goal was a foregone conclusion, Morelli kept telling himself as he crept through the house, taking care not to wake his own children or disturbed his wife as he undressed before slipping into bed.
-Until then, he would have to ignore the heated rhetoric politicians and activists from both the left and the right who were out to take advantage of the situation had had their say as well as the media who would, in time, tire of the story and move on to another that was more exciting and sexy.
-Only then would he be free to deal with Devin and bring the standoff to a quite and peaceful end.
+That he would submit to Federal authority after having accomplished that goal was a foregone conclusion, Morelli kept telling himself as he crept through the house, taking care not to wake his own children or disturb his wife as he undressed and slipped into bed.
+Until then, he would have to ignore the heated rhetoric of politicians and activists from both the left and the right—all of them out to take advantage of the situation and have their say.
+He would also need to avoid the media who would, in time, tire of this story and move on to one more exciting and sexier than this one.
+Only then would he be free to deal with Devin and bring the standoff to a quiet and peaceful end.
 As he was drifting off to sleep, he was sure of that much.
-It was, unfortunately, the only thing he was.
+It was, unfortunately, the only thing he was sure of right now.
 All he needed to do was to make it through the next few days without losing his cool and choking the ever loving shit out of a reporter.

 The